 Brad Grey Net Worth

-Brad Grey Net Worth and salary: Brad Grey was an American businessman, talent manager and producer who had a net worth of $300 million and annual salary of $29 million.
-Brad Grey was born on December 29, 1957 in Los Angeles, California.
-For 12 years he ran Paramount Pictures, during which time he oversaw the highly successful launch of franchises such as Transfromers and Mission: Impossible.
+Brad Grey Net Worth and salary: Brad Grey was an American businessman, talent manager and producer who had a net worth of $300 million.
+At his peak Brad earned ab annual salary of $30 million.
+For 12 years he ran Paramount Pictures, during which time he oversaw the highly successful launch of franchises such as Transformers and Mission: Impossible.
 Under his leadership, Paramount Pictures finished No. 1 in global market share in 2011 and No. 2 domestically in 2008, 2009 and 2010, despite releasing significantly fewer films than its competitors.
-He also has produced 8 out of Paramount's 10 top-grossing pictures of all time since succeeding Sherry Lansing in 2005.
+He also has produced 8 out of Paramount's 10 top-grossing pictures of all time after succeeding Sherry Lansing in 2005.

 Brillstein-Grey Entertainment was considered one of the industry's most elite entertainment organization.
 It was regarded by as "Hollywood's most successful management and production firm" by many observers.
 Grey produced some of the most popular and most honored series on television, including the Emmy Award-winning hit, The Sopranos and The Wayne Brady Show.
-His awards include 2 Emmys, 3 Golden Globes, 4 Peabodys and 2 PGAs (Producers Guild of America)—all of which were for his work in The Sopranos, except for two of the Peabodys, which were for The Larry Sanders Show.
+His awards included 2 Emmys, 3 Golden Globes, 4 Peabodys and 2 PGAs (Producers Guild of America)—all of which were for his work in The Sopranos, except for two of the Peabodys, which were for The Larry Sanders Show.